Zac Posen molds neoprene into bustiers and bustles

 NEW YORK (AP) — Would Audrey Hepburn have snatched up one of the neoprene straight-legged trouser sets or girly off-the-shoulder dresses from Zac Posen's New York Fashion Week runway?

-Or maybe the white, all-over embroidered pencil-leg trousers with a matching long-sleeve top?
+Or maybe the white, all-over embroidered trousers with a matching long-sleeve top?

 The designer celebrated her style Monday night in a spring collection of molded and folded and draped neoprene in a range of whites, blacks and bright scarlet.

-In an ode to classic tailoring and stylized architecture, he created peplums, bustiers and bulk, the latter not always wear women might want it.
+In an ode to classic tailoring and stylized architecture, he created peplums, bustiers and bulk, the latter not always where women might want it.